AlexUv2/testTAsk/README.md

 # testTAsk
-Test task for Python Junior Developer vacancy in SirinSoftware.
+<h3>Test task for Python Junior Developer vacancy in SirinSoftware.</h3>

 For launching this project on your device you should follow next commands: